William-Venable/Amarillo-Team/README.md

 ## Database
 Using the years of data, spanning from 2021-2022, within the CSV files (Cash Flow, Receivables, and Sales) provided by Jerry from LB & Sons, we implimented the files into Tableu.
 We created four main graphs/tables to depict the Forecasts and recievables of cash for LB & Sons.

-We will be breaking down each of the graphs/tables within our [Tableu file](https://github.com/William-Venable/Forecasting-Financial-Performance-of-Small-Buisnesses/blob/main/Financial_Perf_Dashboard/Financial_Performance.twbx) in the points below:
+We will be breaking down each of the graphs/tables within our [Tableau file](https://github.com/William-Venable/Forecasting-Financial-Performance-of-Small-Buisnesses/blob/main/Financial_Perf_Dashboard/Financial_Performance.twbx) in the points below:
   - Forecast and Receivable
     - We have two main bars, Forcasted Receivables and Receivables.
 The forcasted receivables is the total sum of total forcasted receivables over the past two years within the CSV files, as well as the receivables being the sum of total receivables within the files.